New rule proposal would require seat belt warnings for rear seats

-BOSTON (WWLP) – The U.S. Department of Transportation has proposed a new rule to require manufacturers to add a seat belt warning system for the rear seats of cars, trucks, and some buses in order to increase seat belt use.
+(WWLP) – The U.S. Department of Transportation has proposed a new rule to require manufacturers to add a seat belt warning system for the rear seats of cars, trucks and some buses in order to increase seat belt use.

-In the recent proposal by the National Highway Traffic Safety Administration (NHTSA), the rule also calls for a requirement of a seat belt warning for the front passenger seat and an increase in the lengthening of the warning.
+In the recent proposal by the National Highway Traffic Safety Administration (NHTSA), the rule also calls for a requirement of a seat belt warning for the front passenger seat and an increase to the length of the warning.
 This would apply to vehicles that weigh less than 10,000 pounds.

 - A visual warning on a vehicle startup for at least 60 seconds, notifying the driver of the status of the rear seat belts.